mcw-rcc/mcw-rcc.github.io/docs/software/alphafold.md

 The example above is run as a normal interactive SLURM job.
 SLURM will assign a GPU node for interactive use, in this case `gn03`.
-The alphafold software environment is loaded using `module load alphafold` command.
+The alphafold software environment is loaded using `module load alphafold/2.1.2` command.
 When the interactive job ends, SLURM exits the shell back to the original login shell.
 Please make sure to insert your username for `{NetID}`.